-All right, let’s roll up those sleeves and get our hands dirty.
-Time to get to business and grow some weed!
-Oh wait… we can’t..
-I mean… I think we can’t?
-I’m not entirely sure.
+Alright, let’s roll up those sleeves and get to business.
+Time to grow some weed!
+Oh wait… we can’t… or can we?
+We’re not entirely sure.
 Let’s get up to speed on this, and bust some myths about weed in the Netherlands.

 1. Dutch weed is legal

 Contrary to popular opinion, that’s NOT the case.
 Dutch weed is only decriminalised.
 This means the police won’t randomly arrest unsuspecting smokers, but if a group causes nuisance while smoking weed, then the law can act as a fallback.

 The Dutch government adopted this strategy in 1976, after researching what would be best to prevent drug addiction and realising weed could be a gateway drug to harder and more addictive substances such as ecstasy and cocaine.

 Back then, you could only purchase weed via a dealer as there were no coffeeshops.
 Dealers had a whole assortment of substances you might be interested in, so it was far easier to start experimenting with other drugs.

-Since decriminalisation of weed, consumers of 18 years and above could smoke their skunk on the streets and carry up to five grams per person.
+Since the decriminalisation of weed, consumers of 18 years and above could smoke their skunk on the streets and carry up to five grams per person.
 This caused small bars to jump into this newly discovered market and start selling our friend Mary Jane.

-Still, a gigantic legal clutter (think entangled Christmas lighting) was created to keep weed “officially” illegal to not butt heads with the United Nations (and EU), but at the same time not prohibit research on drug prevention and common logic.
+Still, a gigantic legal clutter (think entangled Christmas lighting) was created to keep weed “officially” illegal to not butt heads with the United Nations (and the EU), but at the same time not prohibit research on drug prevention and common logic.